About me

 JavaScript

-I use JavaScript to implement basic functionalities to websites and create simple web apps.
+I use JavaScript to implement basic functionalities into websites and create simple web apps.
+Additionally, I have been developing React frontends with the assistance of GitHub Copilot.

 XML